Amdo: 9th century

-In 821, a treaty established the borders between the Tibetan Empire and the Tang dynasty, while three stele were built - one at the border, one in Lhasa, and one in Chang'an.
+In 821, a treaty established the borders between the Tibetan Empire and the Tang dynasty, while three stele were built – one at the border, one in Lhasa, and one in Chang'an.
 The Tibetan army settled within the eastern frontier.

-After 838 when Tibet's King Lang darma killed his brother, the Tibetan Empire broke into independent principalities, while Do Kham (Amdo and Kham) maintained culturally and religiously Tibetan.
-Within Amdo, the historical independent polities of hereditary rulers and kingdoms remained, where Mongol and Chinese populations fluctuated among the indigenous peoples and Tibetans.
-During time period, Buddhist monks from Central Tibet were exiled in the Amdo region.
+After 838 when Tibet's King Langdarma killed his brother, the Tibetan Empire broke into independent principalities, while Do Kham (Amdo and Kham) maintained culturally and religiously Tibetan.
+Within Amdo, the historical independent polities of hereditary rulers and kingdoms remained, while Mongol and Chinese populations fluctuated among the indigenous peoples and Tibetans.
+During this time period, Buddhist monks from Central Tibet exiled to the Amdo region.

 There is a historical account of an official from the 9th century sent to collect taxes to Amdo.
 Instead, he acquires a fief.
 He then tells of the 10 virtues of the land.
 Two of the virtues are in the grass, one for meadows near home, one for distant pastures.
 Two virtues in soil, one to build houses and one for good fields.
 Two virtues are in the water, one for drinking and one for irrigation.
 There are two in the stone, one for building and one for milling.
 The timber has two virtues, one for building and one for firewood.
 The original inhabitants of the Amdo region were the forest-dwellers (nags-pa), the mountain-dwellers (ri-pa), the plains-dwellers (thang-pa), the grass-men (rtsa-mi), and the woodsmen (shing-mi).
 The grass men were famous for their horses.

-10th century
+10th and 11th century

 Gewasel is a monk that helped resurrect Tibetan Buddhism.
 He was taught as a child and showed amazing enthusiasm for the religion.
 When he was ordained he went in search of teachings.
 After obtaining the Vinaya, he was set to travel to Central Tibet, but for a drought.
 Instead he chose to travel in solitude to Amdo.
 Locals had heard of him and his solitude was not to be as he was sought after.
 In time he established a line of refugee monks in Amdo and with the wealth that he acquired he built temples and stupas also.

-11th century

-The historical Qiang came into contact with the Sumpa, then with the Tuyuhun.
-Then around 1032, the Tangut people, possibly of Qiang descent, formed the Western Xia, which lasted into the 13th century.
+The area was ruled by a Tibetan theocracy called Tsongkha from 997 to 1104.
+It was frequently drawn into conflicts with the Western Xia, formed by the Tangut people possibly of Qiang descent, as well as the Song, Liao, and Jin dynasties.